Norman Douglas: Life

-He started in the diplomatic service in 1894 and from then until 1896 was based in St. Petersburg, but was placed on leave following a sexual scandal.
+Douglas started in the diplomatic service in 1894 and from then until 1896 was based in St. Petersburg.
+He was placed on leave after an alleged affair.
 In 1897 he bought a villa (Villa Maya) in Posillipo, a maritime suburb of Naples.
-The next year he married a cousin Elizabeth Louisa Theobaldina FitzGibbon (their mothers were sisters, daughters of Baron Ernst von Poellnitz).
-They had two children, Louis Archibald (Archie) and Robert Sholto (Robin), and Norman's first published book, Unprofessional Tales (1901), was written in collaboration with Elizabeth and first appeared under the pseudonym Normyx.
-However, the couple were divorced in 1903 on grounds of Elizabeth's infidelity.
+The next year he married a first cousin, Elizabeth Louisa Theobaldina FitzGibbon, known as Elsa; their mothers were sisters, daughters of Baron Ernst von Poellnitz.
+They had two children, Louis Archibald (Archie) and Robert Sholto (Robin), and Norman's first published book, Unprofessional Tales (1901), was written in collaboration with Elsa and first appeared under the pseudonym Normyx.
+However, the couple was divorced in 1903 because of Elizabeth's infidelity.

 Douglas then moved to Capri, began dividing his time between the Villa Daphne there and London, and became a more committed writer.
 Nepenthe, the fictional island setting of his novel South Wind (1917), is Capri in light disguise.
 His friends on the island included the opium addict Jacques d'Adelswärd-Fersen.

-From 1912 to 1914 Douglas worked for The English Review.
+From 1912 to 1916 Douglas worked for The English Review.
 He met D. H. Lawrence through this connection.
+From 1918 to 1920, Douglas contributed fifteen pieces to the Anglo-Italian Review, "detailing his travels throughout Italy" and including descriptions of "charming boys and girls."

-Douglas's novel They Went (1920) is a fantasy based on Breton folklore.
+Douglas's novel They Went (1920), whose original title was to have been “Theophilus”, is a fantasy based on Breton folklore.

-D. H. Lawrence based a character in his novel Aaron's Rod (1922) on Douglas, which, according to Richard Aldington, led to a falling out between the two writers.
-Douglas and Lawrence continued the feud through their responses to the memoirs of the American author Maurice Magnus.
+D. H. Lawrence based the character James Argyle in his novel Aaron's Rod (1922) on Douglas, which, according to Richard Aldington, led to a falling out between the two writers, which Douglas denied.
+Lawrence also wrote an introduction to Maurice Magnus's book, Memoirs of the Foreign Legion, which was published two years after Aaron's Rod.
+Douglas criticized the introduction in A Plea for Better Manners.
+In Life for Life's Sake (1941), p.
+375, Aldington writes that Lawrence's portrait of Douglas in Aaron's Rod "was the real cause of the breach between those two and of Norman's anti-Lawrence pamphlet, though the ostensible casus belli was Lawrence's superbly written introduction to the Memoirs of Maurice Magnus".
+In Late Harvest (1946), Douglas wrote, "No. The playful caricature of myself in Lawrence's Aaron's Rod is not the reason why I took up arms against him.
+The reason was that he had distorted the character of a dead friend of mine [Maurice Magnus] whose memory I wished to defend."
+Rachel Hope Cleves is in accord with Douglas, writing that, despite objections Douglas expressed in private letters to Lawrence's portrayal of him in Aaron's Rod, "Douglas remained friendly with Lawrence.
+The breaking point came two years later, when Lawrence published the memoirs of their mutual friend Maurice Magnus, who had committed suicide in 1920".
+Aldington, however, sticks to his position, writing in Pinorman (1954), p.
+191, "that even after the publication of the Magnus pamphlet ...
+Norman was trying to use the annoyance created by Aaron's Rod against its author."